-AGRICULTU

-World-class facilities

-You'll have access to a diverse range of facilities while you're here, many of which are newly built and world-class.
-Alongside lecture halls and workshop spaces, these include:

-400-hectare commercial farm

-The commercial farm consists of mixed farming enterprises including a dairy herd, sheep flock, beef rearing and finishing and arable production.
+World-class facilities You'll have access to a diverse range of facilities while you're here, many of which are newly built and world-class.
+Alongside lecture halls and workshop spaces, these include: 400-hectare commercial farm The commercial farm consists of mixed farming enterprises including a dairy herd, sheep flock, beef rearing and finishing and arable production.
 You'll able to apply your knowledge into practice during practical sessions on the farm and have access to farm data for a range of modules.

-Agri-Tech Centre

-Our on campus Agri-Tech Centre is a joint project with the Gloucestershire Local Enterprise Partnership (GFirst LEP), the centre connects the livestock farming community with smart technologies to help drive forward productivity and sustainability.
+Agri-Tech Centre Our on campus Agri-Tech Centre is a joint project with the Gloucestershire Local Enterprise Partnership (GFirst LEP), the centre connects the livestock farming community with smart technologies to help drive forward productivity and sustainability.
 You'll have opportunities to engage with tech companies, industry and research through the centre.

-Laboratories

-Our laboratories are modern and well-equipped, providing the ideal spaces for scientific activities and research.
+Laboratories Our laboratories are modern and well-equipped, providing the ideal spaces for scientific activities and research.
 Some are used for specialist microbiological culturing and analysis, others for biochemistry and physiology.

-Study spaces

-Our University Learning Centre has journals, ebooks, computers and break-out study spaces, as well as our Study Lounge - an informal space with sports equipment, study booths and chill-out spaces to support both studying and relaxation.
+Study spaces Our University Learning Centre has journals, ebooks, computers and break-out study spaces, as well as our Study Lounge - an informal space with sports equipment, study booths and chill-out spaces to support both studying and relaxation.

-ENTRY REQUIREMENTS

-Entry requirements

-• UCAS | A typical offer for this course is 96-112 UCAS tariff points or equivalent.
+TEF Gold

+We hold Gold in the Teaching Excellence Framework

+Top 10%

+We're in the top 10% of UK providers for student satisfaction (NSS, 2020)

+96%

+of graduates are in employment, further study or other purposeful activity

+(Graduate Outcomes, 2020\)

 HOW TO APPLY

 You can apply for the BSc (Hons) Agriculture (Livestock Production) degree via UCAS.

-(HESA, 2018)

 FURTHER COURSE DETAILS

 For further details about this course, including the programme specification and module descriptions, please visit our document library.

 Important information

 Every effort has been made to ensure the accuracy of our published course information, however our programmes are reviewed and developed regularly.
 Changes or cancellation of courses may be necessary to ensure alignment with emerging employment areas, to comply with accrediting body requirements, revisions to subject benchmark statements or as a result of student feedback.
 We reserve the right to make necessary changes and will notify all offer-holders of changes as and when they occur.

+\Reflects activities after 15 months for those who graduated in 2018.

+CONTACT US

+ADDRESS

+Hartpury University and Hartpury College Gloucester GL19 3BE